reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 "reduce.el(c)".
 You can exit (i.e. suspend) Emacs REDUCE in the conventional way (using the REDUCE command bye or quit) or you can use the Emacs keyboard-quit signal `C-g'.

+Closing Emacs is the only reliably way to completely stop and unload Emacs REDUCE, so the only way to restart it cleanly is to restart Emacs!

 You can interact with an Emacs REDUCE session using normal Emacs Lisp facilities (in ways that are not possible or convenient using